Carrie Chapman Catt House: 1919–1928: Catt in residence

 At Juniper Ledge she lived with her partner Mary Garret "Mollie" Hay, who lived in and tended the property.
 Despite her earlier judgement about the land being unsuitable for farming and her finding that the soil was thin and rocky, she and Hay included provisions for some farming among the improvements they made to the property.
-They improved the driveway and stream, graded the ledgetops, planted gardens and began raising some chickens and cows.
+They improved the driveway and stream, graded the ledge-tops, planted gardens and began raising some chickens and cows.
 "It is mine for better or worse," she told her biographer, Mary Gray Peck.

 Peck herself was impressed with the effort.
 "Turning through a stone gateway and climbing through a steep grade to the house," she wrote of a visit that summer, "one beheld wide lawn, flower borders, terraced hillside, great outcropping rocks, spire-like junipers, forest trees, old apple trees, and at the end of the climb one looked out over a long and misty valley spread out below, and became aware of the murmur of water as it fell from ledge to ledge down the hill."

 In August 1920 the Nineteenth Amendment was ratified by enough states to make it part of the Constitution.
 The goal of Catt's last several decades was accomplished, but she was not finished.
 In addition to launching the LWV, she began working for women's suffrage internationally through the International Women's Suffrage Alliance, which she had helped establish in 1904.
 She remained its president through 1923.

 The house became a frequent gathering place for Catt's fellow activists.
 In June 1921, The New York Times covered a picnic held by a hundred LWV members from New York City to welcome her back from a trip to the West, where she had accepted honorary law degrees from Iowa State, her alma mater, and the University of Wyoming, which had been the first to grant women the vote.
 She and the guests visited 14 trees on the property to which Catt had affixed bronze plaques in memory or honor of key suffragists like Esther Hobart Morris and LWV president Maud Wood Park.

 The trees, or at least some of them, were important to Catt for other reasons.
 Like many suffragists, she had campaigned for Prohibition, also at that time recently enshrined in the Constitution as the Eighteenth Amendment.
 Since the berries of the juniper trees were the main ingredient in gin, she told her guests, she had bought the property to make sure they would never be used for that purpose.